 All children at Lily B. wear uniforms.
 Here is the dress code policy.

 Don't be late!
 The FWISD's tardy/absentee policy can be found in the FWISD Student Code of Conduct.

 Dual Language Enrichment Program

-In 2013, Lily B. Clayton was fortunate to become one of the first two elementary schools in Fort Worth to be designated a 2-way Dual Language Enrichment School.
+In 2013, Lily B. Clayton was fortunate to become one of the first two elementary schools in Fort Worth to be designated a Dual Language Enrichment School.
 All incoming Kindergarten students may apply to be in the program.
 There is one Dual Language class per grade.
-Therefore, it's a lottery system to get in.
-By 2nd grade, children in the program will be fluent in both English and Spanish.
+It is a lottery system to get into the program.

 To learn more about the FWISD Dual Language program, click here.